mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 --- abstract

 This document provides guidelines for the planning and organization of fully online meetings, regarding the number, length, and composition of sessions on the meeting agenda.
-These guideline are based on the experience after the COVID-19 pandemic in 2020.
+These guidelines are based on the experience after the COVID-19 pandemic in 2020.

 --- middle

 # Introduction

-In 2020, the COVID-19 pandemic forced the IETF to move all its plenary meeting to online only events.
+In 2020, the COVID-19 pandemic forced the IETF to move all its plenary meetings to online-only events.
 This document mainly records the experience gained by holding all three plenary meetings in 2020 fully online
 and noting down the guidelines that have been followed since.
 The aim of this document is to determine rough consensus of these guidelines in the sense that the most participants are sufficiently satisfied